invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/dashboard/flows/04_import-flow-traces/import-flow-prog-via-eh.md

-# Import flow traces programmatically via EventHubs
+# Import flow traces programmatically via Azure Event Hubs
 Invictus allows developers to programmatically import flow traces via an Event Hub.
 This resource can be located by the following:

 * EventHub namespace: `invictus-{env}-we-sft-evnm`